14 Winter Team Building Activities to Boost Employee Morale

 Split up into groups to build, test, and donate fully functioning wheelchairs to individuals in need.

-2. Run a Fitness Class
+2. Do a Fitness Class

 According to WebMD, individuals who are inactive could up their energy levels by 20% and lower feelings of fatigue by a whopping 65% just by exercising consistently.